 Massage Therapy Services and Modalities

-Swedish, Deep Tissue, Pre-Natal, Oncology/MLD, Trigger Point, Sports, CranioSacral, Reflexology, Himalayan Salt Hot Stone, Myofascial Release, and CBD.
+Manual Lymph Drainage, Swedish, Pre-Natal, Deep Tissue, Cupping, Trigger Point, Sports, CranioSacral, Reflexology, Oncology, Himalayan Salt Hot Stone, CBD and Myofascial Release.

-All Noonan Massage Therapy sessions have these massage therapy techniques incorporated, where needed, into every service no matter what modality is the main focus.
+All Noonan MLD & Massage Therapy sessions have these massage therapy techniques incorporated, where needed, into every service no matter what modality is the main focus.

 Deep Tissue Massage Therapy